Note: Rule changes (approved at the 2022 AGM) for the forthcoming season are highlighted in green

 8.9 Final tables will be approved by the League Committee, circulated to clubs and confirmed at the Annual General Meeting.

-9.1 All questions of eligibility, qualifications or competitors' interpretation of the Regulations shall be referred, through the League General Secretary, to the League Committee, whose decision shall be final.
+9.1 All matches shall be played according to ITF (International Tennis Federation) rules.
+Any questions of eligibility, qualifications or competitors' interpretation of the Regulations shall be referred, through the League General Secretary, to the League Committee, whose decision shall be final.

 9.2 Any dispute arising between clubs in the competition shall be referred to the sole arbitration of the League Committee, whose decision shall be final and binding upon all clubs.
 Should any club in connection with any dispute or protest have a member or members on the League Committee, the said member or members shall not be eligible to sit on the League Committee while such dispute or protest is being considered.